 “We met a Tally-man, Surl,” Rabbit began breathlessly.
 “But he never even looked at us!”
 She paused and looked crestfallen: “Ah, but then you already know through your visions.”

-Surl laughed and tapped her temple.
-“No, it does not work like that, I think.
-You will have to tell me what happened.
-I am feeling better now that we have all this food and water!”
+Surl smiled wryly, tapping her temple. .
+“No, I can’t see anything right now.
+You’ll have to tell me what happened.
+I’m so glad that we have all this food and water: I was so worried!”

-Rabbit launched into a breathless account of the bodies of the Sisters and their encounter with the Tally-man.
+Rabbit launched into a breathless account of how she found the bodies of the Sisters and their encounter with the Tally-man.

-Peter almost rose to the bait but laughed instead: “I’m sorry, your highness,” he said with a mocking bow.
+He almost rose to the bait but laughed instead: “I’m sorry, your highness,” he said with a mocking bow.
 “But we do appear to be short of cutlery too but in the storeroom there were boxes that may contain plates and other things we might find useful.
 Look; you missed those candle-holders on the shelf over there!
 Let’s risk lighting some of the candles – these glow-sticks are almost done and I’m tired of the dark.
 Ugh!
-Listen to the rats in the stonework: I hope the light keeps them out of the cellar.”
+Listen to the rats in the stonework: I hope they keep out of the cellar when we’re sleeping.”

-“We need to find some more glow-sticks or electric torches,” Surl said thoughtfully as she watched Pup tearing bread and cheese apart with his teeth.
+“We need to find some more glow-sticks or electric torches,” Surl suggested as she watched Pup tearing bread and cheese apart with his teeth.
 “I think he’s hungry,” she laughed then her own stomach made a loud noise.
 “Let’s at least try and slice and butter the bread and cheese,” she said, mimicking Mother Moss.
-“We must behave in a civilised way even if there is no civilisation left… I… ” she trailed away, suppressing a sob.
+“We must behave in a civilised way even if there is no civilisation left… I… ” she trailed away, suppressing a sudden treacherous sob.

-Surl shook herself free of the thrall to light three candles and revel in their warm and comforting light.
-“First things first,” she said decisively as shadows danced around the cellar walls and Pup nearly choked until Rabbit enthusiastically slapped him on the back.
+Surl shook herself free of her misery to light three candles and savour their warm and comforting light.
+“First things first,” she said briskly as shadows danced around the cellar walls and Pup nearly choked until Rabbit enthusiastically slapped him on the back.
 “Let’s have a look at that stump of yours.”

 Kai started as a hand was placed on his left shoulder.
 “Ah!
 Mother Ivy!
-I did not see you there.
+I didn’t see you there.
 How are Amos and Fria?”

 “Fria had her ear nicked by our stone ghosts and her pride was sore wounded but she’ll live and she and Amos have a lot to think about.
-We need to find these two girls before they do attack us in earnest as they show signs of the craft.
-I am not accustomed to having arrows fired at me like that.”
+We need to find these two girls before they attack us in earnest as they show signs of the craft.
+I’m not accustomed to having arrows fired at me like that.”

-“So they could be Wiccans?
-I suppose this must be so as they have survived for six years in this accursed mausoleum.
+“So they could be Daughters?
+I suppose this must be so as they’ve survived for six years in this stupid mausoleum.
 We hear them whispering through the air-shafts in the stables.
 I think they were doing it to drive the Ferals wild.
 It takes me a long time to settle them down after they do that as they thought that they were real ghosts in the beginning.”